-- c.
-If the beneficiary or legally responsible person expresses a desire to meet or requests a new SIS, the SIS Interviewer meets with the beneficiary or legally responsible person face-to-face within two (2) weeks, ensuring that a second SIS Interviewer or Care Coordinator is present at this meeting; - d.
-At the face-to-face meeting with the beneficiary or legally responsible person, the SIS Interviewer reviews the SIS Report and provide needed interpretation; - e.
-Requests for a new SIS must be scheduled as soon as possible but no longer than ninety (90) days from the date of the request and a new SIS will be administered at that time.
-Additionally, the second SIS assessment must be conducted by a different SIS Interviewer whenever possible; - f.
-The beneficiary or legally responsible person also has an opportunity to file a grievance (42 C.F.R. § 438.400; N.C.G.S. § 108D-12); and - g.
-Failure to grieve a SIS evaluation does not constitute a waiver of the beneficiary's right to challenge the correctness of the SIS evaluation when requesting services or during a service appeal.
+- f.
+The beneficiary/legally responsible person will also have an opportunity to file a grievance (42 C.F.R. § 438.400; N.C.G.S. § 108D-12); and - g.
+Failure to grieve a SIS evaluation does not constitute a waiver of the beneficiary's/ right to challenge the correctness of the SIS evaluation when requesting services or during a service appeal.

 Addendums to the SIS may occur if one or more of the ratings on the SIS do not accurately capture the individual's supports needs.
-The SIS Interviewer or Care Coordinator can provide assistance, as needed, in documenting the beneficiary or legally responsible person's concerns.
-If it is determined, through the review of the results and the additional information provided, that the SIS results do not adequately capture the beneficiary's support needs in one or more areas, the following steps are taken:
+The SIS Interviewer or Care Coordinator can provide assistance, as needed, in documenting the concerns of the individual/legally responsible person.
+If it is determined through the review of the results and the additional information provided that the SIS results do not adequately capture the support needs of the individual in one or more areas, the following steps are taken:

 - a.
-SIS Interviewer or Care Coordinator meets in person or via phone with all respondents; - b.
+SIS Interviewer or Care Coordinator will meet in person or via phone with all respondents; - b.
 An addendum to the SIS is prepared and serves as an addendum to the reviewed SIS.
 However, the original document may not be altered; - c.
-A written notification is mailed to the beneficiary or legally responsible person that an addendum has been approved.
+A written notification is mailed to the individual/legally responsible person that an addendum has been approved.
 A copy of the SIS and addendum are included in the mailing; and - d.
-Reasonable efforts are made to inform and provide the addendum within a reasonable time to those identified by the beneficiary or legally responsible person and to those individuals who participated in the SIS interview.
+Reasonable efforts are made to inform and provide the addendum within a reasonable time to those identified by the individual/legally responsible person and to those individuals who participated in the SIS interview.

-The SIS Interviewer or Care Coordinator shall document all contacts, telephone or face-to-face, with the beneficiary or legally responsible person related to the SIS.
+The SIS Interviewer or Care Coordinator shall document all contacts, telephone or face-to-face, with the beneficiary/legally responsible person related to the SIS.